insure logo

 Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
 Families in North Dakota can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.

-Teen car insurance costs in North Dakota, by age
+Teen car insurance rates in North Dakota, broken down by age

 AgeAverage annual premium